-The Clinical Psycho-Social Sciences Program, at a time of upheaval that is shaking the very foundations of existing human values and relationships, aims to help overcome the psychological and social crises of modern society by developing specialists who will give practical support to particular communities and individuals, practitioners who will make contributions in the public sector, and researchers who will investigate the mechanisms of the crises we face.
+The Clinical Psycho-Social Sciences Program, at a time of upheaval that is shaking the very foundations of existing human values and relationships, aims to help overcome the psychological and social crises of modern society by developing specialists who will give practical

 The Clinical Psychology Specialization aims to develop clinical psychology experts who will take a direct and concrete approach to mental health which is an urgent need in today's society, and to promote practically-oriented research.
 Mental health professionals deal with psychosocial phenomena affecting individuals of every generation and social groups, including school absenteeism, bullying, classroom disruption, apathy, social withdrawal, childrearing anxiety, child abuse, domestic violence, substance abuse, depression, suicide, and senile dementia.

 The Applied Social Research Specialization, addressing the need to restore social solidarity through friendly mutual relations, aims to develop graduates who will support to stimulate civic activities and revitalize local communities.
 The specialization comprises an Applied Social Research Course and a Clinical Education Course.
 The former course aims to develop researchers in fields involved in restoring human and social solidarity and revitalizing communities, together with clinical practitioners who support the creation of a symbiotic society.
 The latter course aims to study the relevant fields of learning holistically and to clarify the principles of education for human development, together with its social functions and the issues involved.

 In the Graduate School of Arts and Letters, a minimum of 32 to 38 credits (depending on the program) drawn from both lecture and seminar courses is required to complete the master's program.
 As a general rule, seminars in the main subjects of study must be taken for two consecutive years, but this rule is applied flexibly by the Graduate School Committee, allowing for individual circumstances such as a period of study abroad.
 In the selection of lecture courses, attention is paid to continuity with undergraduate education, allowing students to take subjects offered by undergraduate schools in addition to those offered by the Graduate School, and we have also introduced credit transfers with graduate schools of other universities.
 Please note that the curriculum of the Clinical Psychology Specialization is designed primarily to enable students to fulfill the application requirements for certification as a clinical psychologist within two years.

 In the doctoral program, we provide thorough research guidance on the student's chosen topic to facilitate the earning of a program doctorate degree within three years of entry to the doctorate program.
 Students in the doctorate program also sit in on seminar guidance in the master's program and play a TA (teaching assistant)-like role.
 Conversely, students in the master's program participate in research guidance for the doctorate program; thus, teaching and research guidance are integrated through both stages of the program.
 In some programs, open seminars are held in addition to those given by single faculty members.